Online Bandit Learning with Offline Preference Data for Improved RLHF: Empirical Results

-\textbf{Value of Offline Preferences.} We first aim to understand the impact of the offline preference dataset $\Dcal_{0}$ on the performance of \texttt{warmPref-PS} as three parameters, $\beta$, $\lambda$ and $N$ vary.
-Figures \ref{fig:warmTS-ablation}(a) shows that as $\lambda$ increases (the expert has a better estimate of the reward model $\theta$), the regret reduces and this reduction is substantial for the \texttt{warmPref-PS} algorithm than for the \texttt{naive-PS} algorithm (vanilla-PS is unaffected by $\lambda$ as it does not use the offline dataset).
+\textbf{Value of Offline Preferences.} We first aim to understand the impact of the offline preference dataset $\Dcal_{0}$ on the performance of $\mathsf{warmPref-PS}$ as three parameters, $\beta$, $\lambda$ and $N$ vary.
+Figures \ref{fig:warmTS-ablation}(a) shows that as $\lambda$ increases (the expert has a better estimate of the reward model $\theta$), the regret reduces and this reduction is substantial for the $\mathsf{warmPref-PS}$ algorithm than for the \texttt{naive-PS} algorithm (vanilla-PS and LinTS are unaffected by $\Dcal_{0}$ as they do not use the offline dataset).
 Figure \ref{fig:warmTS-ablation}(b) shows that (for fixed $\lambda$ and $N$) as $\beta$ increases, the regret reduces substantially.
 Figure \ref{fig:warmTS-ablation}(c) now fixes $\beta$ and $\lambda$, and shows that as dataset size $N$ increases, even with a `mediocre' expert ($\beta = 5$) the regret reduces substantially, and in fact by 25 to 50\% even with a very small ($N=5$) dataset size.

-The conclusion from the empirical results is that even by using a small amount of offline data from a mediocre expert, the Bootstrapped \texttt{warmPref-PS} algorithm is able to achieve significant reduction in regret over the \texttt{naive-PS} which uses the offline dataset but does not use it as `carefully'.
+The conclusion from these results is that even by using a small amount of offline data from a mediocre expert, the {\fontfamily{ugm}\selectfont Bootstrapped} $\mathsf{warmPref-PS}$ algorithm achieves significant reduction in regret over the baselines.